NVIDIA/cuda-python/docs_src/source/module/cuda.rst

 Warning: Improper use of these APIs may deadlock the application.
 Synchronization ordering established through these APIs is not visible to CUDA.
 CUDA tasks that are (even indirectly) ordered by these APIs should also have that order expressed with CUDA-visible dependencies such as events.
 This ensures that the scheduler does not serialize them in an improper order.
-For more information, see the Stream Memory Operations section in the programming guide(https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html).

 .. autofunction:: cuda.cuda.cuStreamWaitValue32
 .. autofunction:: cuda.cuda.cuStreamWaitValue64